-Although the recession is showing no signs of ending, especially with the latest news breaking in Greece and Italy, it’s still a great time to be a mobile food entrepreneur.
+Although the food truck industry growing exponentially, it’s still a great time to be a mobile food entrepreneur.
 In the last decade, technology has helped to level the playing field in the food service industry and is a primary cause that has propelled the current food truck revolution.

-You as an entrepreneur, now have more access to information that in-turn enables you to make more intelligent choices much faster than before.
+As a food truck vendor now have more access to information that in-turn enables you to make more intelligent choices much faster than before.
 You have an advantage over big restaurant businesses in that you’re lighter, more flexible, and faster on your feet.
-You can target new target areas more quickly, and you can turn on a dime.
+You can target new target areas more quickly, and you can pivot on a dime.

 But being a successful food truck operator requires that you look at the big picture and follow a plan through from beginning to end.
-We have come up with some practical guidelines that can help you when beginning your own mobile enterprise:
+We have come up with some practical tips for starting a food truck that can help you when beginning your own mobile enterprise.

 Don’t Quit Your Day Job